Kaon production in the HADES experiment in Au+Au collisions at $\sqrt{s_{\rm NN}}=2.4$ GeV: The Model

-as a function of reduced density $\rho/\rho_{0}$ at the zero momentum as shown in Fig.~\ref{kaon-pot}(a).
-It is seen that the two kaon potentials indeed become divergent as the density increases, however, less than 20~MeV even up to three times saturation density.
-Shown in Fig.~\ref{kaon-pot}(b) are the corresponding kaon effective masses in medium defined as its energy at the zero momentum within the two scenarios.
+where $e$ is the energy of a baryon, and $f_{i}({\bm r},{\bm p}, t)$ is the phase-space distribution function.
+Shown in Fig.~\ref{kaon-pot}(b) are the corresponding kaon effective masses in the two scenarios.
 Obviously, consistent with the tendency of kaon potential, the kaon effective mass with the chiral Lagrangian (chL) scenario is larger than that with the empirical scattering length (ESL) scenario.